FREQUENTLY ASKED QUESTIONS

 - Get your family on board with encouragement and support

-- Take all medicines as directed by your doctor
+- Take all medicines as recommended by your doctor

-You may be eligible to pay as little as $0 copay for one year through the STIOLTO RESPIMAT Savings Card program.
+You may be eligible to pay as little as $0* co-pay through the STIOLTO RESPIMAT Savings Card program.
 In addition, the BI Cares Foundation may be able to help those who are covered by federal or state prescription programs or who have no prescription coverage and need financial assistance.

 See if you’re eligible for a Savings Card

 *See Terms and Conditions